 The existing park shelter will be retained and painted for general park use.
 The new playground will not have an additional shelter installed as it was beyond the allocated project budget, however it will include two new park seats with backrests as well as informal seating opportunities on sandstone walls, in a location with natural shade from existing trees.

 All trees, shrubs, grasses and groundcovers to be planted in the new landscaped areas will be endemic species (i.e. locally native) with previous exotic shade tree plantings to the north of the existing playground being removed at the same time.

-During the stage one community engagement, Council asked questions to determine how the local community currently uses the playground at Orchard Road Reserve (Carlingford Oval) Playground, as well as develop an understanding of what the community wants to see delivered as part of the upgrade.
+During stage one of community engagement, Council asked questions to determine how the local community uses the playground at Orchard Road Reserve (Carlingford Oval) Playground, as well as develop an understanding of what the community wants to see delivered as part of the upgrade.

 Frequently asked questions

 The playground is being replaced under the City of Parramatta Playground Replacement Program as it has reached the end of its functional life and must be upgraded to meet Australian standards for playground safety.

 Parts of the playground are well-shaded, however in response to the Community Infrastructure Strategy recommendation that shade be considered as part of local playground upgrades, additional shade trees have recently been planted.